lsprangers/lsprangers.github.io/docs/index.md

 ---

-## Design Systems
+## Architecture and Systems Design Examples

 This section focuses on building specific systems, often inspired by technical interviews or real-world use cases.
 Examples include URL shorteners, YouTube Search, Top K Heavy Hitters, and more.

+## Architecture Components
-To implement these systems, you'll find notes on Databases, Messaging, Calculations, and other essential components.
+To implement these systems, you'll find notes under Architecture Components about databases, messaging, calculations, and other essential components.

-### Databases and Storage
-- Covers SQL and NoSQL architectures/products.
-- Includes discussions on Relational Databases, NoSQL Key-Value Stores, Blob Storage, and Data Warehousing Solutions.

-### Messaging
-- Explains how to send messages between services using Queues, Brokers, and Pub/Sub systems.

-### Typical Resources
-- Discussions and implementations of "typical" resources like:
+There's also an entire section on [Typical Resources](/docs/architecture_components/typical_reusable_resources/index.md) where we build all of the typical components from scratch such as:
-  - Distributed Key-Value Stores.
+- Distributed Key-Value Stores
-  - Front-end Load Balancers with Metadata.
+  - Front-end Load Balancers with Metadata
-  - Distributed Queues.
+  - Distributed Queues
+  - Distribued Logging
+  - etc..
-- Includes Kubernetes (K8s) and Terraform configurations to demonstrate how to create these systems natively.
+- Some includes Kubernetes (K8s) and Terraform configurations to demonstrate how to create these systems natively

 ---

-## DSA
+## Data Structures & Algorithms

 This section contains:
 - General Data Structures and Algorithms.